The Welsh Government's approach to international trade during, and after, the transition period.

 Following the UK’s exit from the European Union on 31st January, the UK has embarked on negotiations of a number of free trade agreements (FTA) with the EU, US, Japan, Australia and New Zealand.
 The Welsh Government is working to ensure that Welsh interests are protected and promoted as part of these negotiations.

-The Welsh Parliament’s External Affairs and Additional Legislation Committee scrutinises the Welsh Government on international trade matters.
+The Welsh Parliament’s Economy, Trade, and Rural Affairs Committee (on SENEDD.CYMRU) scrutinises the Welsh Government on international trade matters.

 Trade Policy Advisory Group

 The Trade Policy Advisory Group advises the Welsh Government on trade policy matters, with particular reference to the UK government's post-Brexit trade negotiations.

 Trade remedies and the World Trade Organisation (WTO)

 The Welsh Government is closely working with the UK government to ensure that Welsh interests are promoted at the WTO, including it’s the influential Agriculture, Sanitary and phytosanitary (SPS) and Technical Barriers to Trade Committees, which the UK now participates in.
 We are also working to ensure that the Welsh Government is ready to fulfil the reporting and notification requirements and other obligations that comes with being an active member of the WTO.

 Following the transition period, the responsibility for trade remedies, i.e. tackling unfair international trading practices, will return to the UK.
 The UK government is establishing a trade remedies authority (TRA).
 The TRA will be responsible for responding to any detrimental impact arising from unfair trading practices.
 The Welsh Government will have a role in identifying and responding to any unfair trading practices in Wales.

 If you have any questions about the Welsh Government’s new relationship with the WTO or about the trade remedies contact email@example.com.